ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Client Instance Pre-registration

-Each client instance is identified by its own unique key, and for some kinds of client software such as a web server or backend system, this identification be facilitated by registering a single key for a piece of client software ahead of time.
+Each client instance is identified by its own unique key, and for some kinds of client software such as a web server or backend system, this identification can be facilitated by registering a single key for a piece of client software ahead of time.
 This registration can be associated with a set of display attributes to be used during the authorization process, identifying the client software to the user.
 In these cases, it can be assumed that only one instance of client software will exist, likely to serve many different users.

+A client's registration record needs to include its identifying key.
+Furthermore, it is the case that any clients using symmetric cryptography for key proofing mechanisms need to have their keys pre-registered.
+The registration should also include any information that would aid in the authorization process, such as a display name and logo.
+The registration record can also limit a given client to ask for certain kinds of information and access, or be limited to specific interaction mechanisms at runtime.

+It also is sensible to pre-register client instances when the software is acting on its own behalf, without the need for a runtime approval by a resource owner or any interaction with an end-user.
+In these cases, an AS needs to rest on the trust decisions that have been determined prior to runtime in determining what rights and tokens to grant to a given client instance.

 However, it does not make sense to pre-register many types of clients.
 Single-page applications (SPAs) and mobile/desktop applications in particular present problems with pre-registration.
 For SPAs, the instances are ephemeral in nature and long-term registration of a single instance leads to significant storage and management overhead at the AS.
-For mobile applications, each installation of the client software is a separate instance, and sharing a key among all instances would be detrimental to security.
+For mobile applications, each installation of the client software is a separate instance, and sharing a key among all instances would be detrimental to security as the compromise of any single installation would compromise all copies for all users.

 An AS can treat these classes of client software differently from each other, perhaps by allowing access to certain high-value APIs only to pre-registered known clients, or by requiring an active end-user